WeDot-Engine/WeDot-docs/src/classes/class_gltfskeleton.md

 [`Dictionary`](class_dictionary.md) **get_godot_bone_node** ( )<div id="class_gltfskeleton_method_get_godot_bone_node"></div>

-Returns a [`Dictionary`](class_dictionary.md) that maps skeleton bone indices to the indices of GLTF nodes.
+Returns a [`Dictionary`](class_dictionary.md) that maps skeleton bone indices to the indices of glTF nodes.
 This property is unused during import, and only set during export.
-In a GLTF file, a bone is a node, so Godot converts skeleton bones to GLTF nodes.
+In a glTF file, a bone is a node, so Godot converts skeleton bones to glTF nodes.

 <!-- rst-class:: classref-item-separator -->